nathan-da-silva/nathan-da-silva/README.md

 Full-Stack Developer from Portugal 🇵🇹

-Building modern, scalable web applications with a focus on performance and UX.
+Designing and developing fast, scalable digital products with a focus on performance, architecture, and seamless UX

 - 💬 Open to collaboration and web development discussions
 - ⚡ Coffee lover ☕